Do you have a question?

 - +32 (0)13 61 11 00

-“Once everything’s in working order, we go to the site of the planned shutdown to reinstall the sliding latches.
-We also carry out the final adaptations on site: reinstall, fine-tune and start up the production process once again.
-We then progress to the next twenty sliding latches.”
+“Once everything’s in working order, we visit the site during a scheduled shutdown to reinstall the drawers.
+We also carry out the final adaptations on site: reinstalling, fine-tuning and restarting the production process.
+We then move on to the next batch of drawers.
+The end result is an MCC that can carry on for many more years.”

 Related casesMore cases